Karen Kassel, MS, RD, Med

 You and your baby will be closely monitored while you are in the hospital.
-Now that you have made it through the delivery, take advantage of this time to get some rest, ask any questions, and prepare yourself for the next big challenge—motherhood.
+Take advantage of this time to get some rest, ask any questions, and prepare yourself for the next big challenge—motherhood.

 How to tell when labor begins.
 University of Michigan Health System website.
 Available at:

 The process of labor: labor stages.
 Sutter Health website.
 Available at:

 http://babies.sutterhealth.org/laboranddelivery/labor/ld_stages.html.
 Updated October 2013.
 Accessed February 19, 2016.